connctd/slate/source/includes/_things.md

           "value": "<string representation of the value>",
           "unit": "<short name of unit of measurement>", "type": "<data type of value (NUMBER,STRING,BOOLEAN)>",
-          "propertyType": "<string defining meaning of property like e.g. HUMIDITY>" }
+          "propertyType": "<string defining meaning of property like e.g. HUMIDITY>", "affectedBy": [
+            "href":"<url to action modifying this property>"
+          ]
+        }
       ],
       "actions": [